PRIMARY ACTING CLASSES.

 ST PETERS LUTHERAN COLLEGE INDOOROOPILLY.

-WEDNESDAY: Early Primary (Grades Ones-Three) There are two classes on a Wednesday.
+WEDNESDAY: Early Primary/Middle Primary (Grades Ones-Three-Four) There are two classes on a Wednesday.

-THURSDAY: Early Primary (Grades One-Two), Upper Primary (Grades Three-Six)
+Early Primary (Grades One-Two), Upper Primary (Grades Three-Six).
+Our Thursday classes have a waitlist.

 WHEN: 3:00pm to 4:30pm.